 Rendering Performance As shown in Table 1, our system outperforms PRMan by over one order of magnitude for most scenes.
-In the ants scene (Fig. 10), the performance gain is only around five times.
+In the ants scene (Fig. 7), the performance gain is only around five times.
 This is because our current implementation of depth-of-field needs to render scenes multiple times while PRMan only renders once as described in Section 5.5.

-RenderAnts is capable of rendering several moderately complex scenes (Fig. 1, Fig. 4, Fig. 5 and Fig. 12) at interactive frame rates on three GPUs when the user is changing the viewpoint.
+RenderAnts is capable of rendering moderately complex scenes (Fig. 1 and Fig. 4) at interactive frame rates on three GPUs when the user is changing the viewpoint.
 In this case, the shadow pass time is saved - we do not need to re-render shadow maps if only the viewpoint and materials are changed.
 Also, since in practice only one light is modified at a time, only the shadow map of this light needs to be re-rendered and other shadow maps remain unchanged.
 This allows us to modify the viewpoint, lights and materials while viewing high-quality results on the fly.

-We also compared RenderAnts with Gelato on three scenes, the Proog, the ants, and the motion blur scene provided in Gelato's tutorial.
+We also compared RenderAnts with Gelato on four scenes, the Proog, the ants, the grass, and the motion blur scene provided in Gelato's tutorial.
 As shown in Table 1, RenderAnts is about 12 times faster than Gelato for the Proog scene.
 For the ants scene, RenderAnts outperforms Gelato by a factor of three.
 Note that Gelato is not a RenderMan compliant renderer and does not directly support RIB file format and RenderMan shaders.
-Although some tools have been developed by third parties to allow Gelato to read RIB scene files [Lancaster 2006], these tools have limited functions and do not work for our scenes.
 To perform a comparison, we had to load a scene into Maya and manually replace all surface shaders using Maya's materials.